Brunswick FACILITY

 Vapor Intrusion

-In the last few years, Hercules performed a comprehensive assessment of possible vapor intrusion at all buildings at the Brunswick facility.
+In the last few years, while the facility was still operating, Hercules performed a comprehensive assessment of possible vapor intrusion at all buildings at the Brunswick facility.
 Hercules worked with EPD to evaluate and make adjustments to any buildings where vapor intrusion posed a potential concern.
 Hercules completed this work in 2022.
-EPD approved the building modifications and is completing a review of the vapor intrusion evaluation for the entire site.
+However, all of these vapor mitigation systems were removed during the demolition of the facility.
+As a precautionary measure, any future buildings will have vapor barrier systems built as part of their construction.

-All of Hercules’ work was performed in accordance with technical guidelines issued by EPA and EPD and under the oversight of EPD and EPA, as appropriate.
+All of Hercules’ work was performed in accordance with technical guidelines issued by EPA and EPD and under the oversight of EPD and EPA, as applicable.